Investor Summary

 |---|---|---|

-The Fund focuses on identifying competitively advantaged growth companies in health care that solve problems by reducing costs, enhancing efficiency, and improving patient outcomes, with a long-term investment approach targeting businesses with secular growth opportunities and strong management teams.
+Focus on competitively advantaged growth companies in health care that solve problems by reducing costs, enhancing efficiency, and improving patient outcomes, with particular emphasis on secular growth themes including diagnostics, biotechnology innovation, and AI-enhanced medical solutions.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |